-Keep scrolling to see our suggestions, then consider heading over to our best 75 inch TV guide where not only some of our featured models are displayed, too, but with larger sizes to consider.
+Keep scrolling to see our suggestions, then consider heading over to our best 75 inch TV (opens in new tab) guide, where not only some of our featured models are displayed, too, but with larger sizes to consider.

-The best 65 inch TVs 2020
+The best 65 inch TVs in 2022

-This screen has got our vote for the best 65 inch TV you can buy, and the #1 slot for the best TV over all, too, so it must be good!
+This screen has got our vote for the best 65-inch TV you can buy, and the #1 slot for the best TV overall, too, so it must be good!

 The LG OLED65B9PLA is the most affordable OLED you can buy right now.
 It's also very, very good.